zhb1991nm/SoMarker/README.md

 ![pic4](doc/screenshots/pic4.png)

-### III.
+### IV.
 Editing the gene and marker databases of SoMarker

 We developed an Import/Export tool to simplify the process of editing the gene and marker databases.
 This will allow the user to add, delete or modify the information within SoMarker.